rradczewski/ymmv/_drafts/socrates-2023.md

 {% include responsive-image.html style="width: 30%" container_classes="right" image="assets/socrates-2023-label-stand.png" image_alt="The label stand we printed about 30 times, optimized to use as little plastic as possible." %}

-The first meal provided a proper reality check for us though, as our work evolved into a 2+ hour effort every day, just to read ingredients off packagings and create labels from that.
+The first meal on Thursday provided a proper reality check for us though, as our work evolved into a 2+ hour effort every day, just to read ingredients off packagings and create labels from that.
 I'm very grateful for the hotel staff who helped us with all of this, and in particular [Njan](https://chaos.social/@njan), who sacrificed a considerable amount of their conference to be extra thorough.

 It is obvious we need to change gears for next years, everyone involved agrees with that. *Make the pain obvious*, the coach in me says. *Let's do better next time then* I sigh in response to that thought.